-surements.
-Figure 6 shows a typical face condition: the excavation interests mainly granite in very good conditions, with GSI values ranging between 60 and 75.
+With this purpose a monitoring system was set up, to collect the geotechnical conditions of the face, by means of a continuous face-mapping, and the topographic measurements.
+Figure 9a shows a typical face condition: the excavation interests mainly granite in very good conditions, with GSI values ranging between 60 and 75.
 The good quality of the rock is confirmed by the measurement of the convergences that, up to now, have recorded maximum values around of 1.00cm.
 The mid-adit to excavate rock tunnels, named NA4, is placed in a hard rock slope.
-To prepare the starting face for the tunnels, hydraulic flat-jack have been used in order to avoid the vibrational disturbance linked to the drill&blast solutions; a concrete portal has been casted in situ to protect the excavation face (see Figure 7).
+To prepare the starting face for the tunnels, hydraulic flat-jack have been used in order to avoid the vibrational disturbance linked to the drill&blast solutions (see Figure 9b).